• Profitability ratios

-Financial ratio analysis means comparing relationships between numbers on your financial statements—profitability, liquidity, leverage, efficiency—to understand performance, spot trends, and communicate with lenders or partners.
+Financial ratio analysis means comparing relationships between numbers on your financial statements (profitability, liquidity ratios, leverage, efficiency) to understand performance, spot trends, and communicate with lenders or partners.
 Ratios turn raw dollars into context: Is 12% net margin good?
-Depends on industry, size, and strategy—but ratios help you ask the right follow-up questions.
+That depends on industry, size, and strategy, but ratios help you ask the right follow-up questions.

 You do not need dozens of metrics.